 2. Dry Mustard

 Mustard and hot dogs are like bread and butter — a match made in heaven.
 However, besides flavoring your favorite 4th of July staple, did you know mustard makes a good substitute for turmeric?
-Mustard, more specifically dried and ground up mustard seeds have a similar earthy, umami flavor turmeric is known for.
+Mustard, more specifically dried and ground-up mustard seeds have a similar earthy, umami flavor that turmeric is known for.

 They also impart a delightful spicy bite to your dish, which is perfect if you’re cooking Indian or Pakistani dishes.
 While this alternative won’t give your food that vibrant yellow color, it will undoubtedly still be delicious.
 However, just like Madras curry, keep in mind the spice level.

 There are 3 types of mustard seeds — black, yellow, and brown.
 Each type has a different flavor profile, with black mustard seeds being the strongest.
 When it comes to turmeric substitutes, yellow mustard seeds work best.
 They’re milder and earthy enough to match the golden spice.
 Still, take care to adjust the ratios.

 1 Tbsp of turmeric = ½ Tbsp of yellow dry mustard.